This article is out of date, but a completely update version can be found here.

 What Is The Disney Springs Christmas Tree Trail?

 The Christmas Tree Trail is a seasonal area where beautifully decorated Disney-themed Christmas trees are showcased.

 The trail winds its way through almost two dozen Christmas trees with pretty lighting, Christmas music, and occasional “flurries” to get you in the Christmas spirit.
 For the 2019-2020 Christmas season there are 23 Christmas trees along the trail.

 Where Is The Disney Springs Christmas Tree Trail?

 Disney Springs is a large complex with several areas.
 The Christmas Tree Trail starts near Once Upon A Toy in the Marketplace of Disney Springs.

 When Is The Disney Springs Christmas Tree Trail Open?

 The Disney Springs Christmas Tree Trail generally opens in early November and runs until about the first week of January.
-This Christmas season the Disney Springs Christmas Tree Trail is open November 8, 2018 through January 6.
-2019.

-A Peek At Some Of Our Favorite Christmas Trail Trees
+Our Favorite Disney Springs Christmas Trail Trees

 There is also a special ornament in a lantern on each tree showcasing ones that are available for purchase at Disney Springs.
 This way you can take some of the Christmas Tree Trail magic home for your own tree.